stkent/bugshaker-android/README.md

     public void onCreate() {
         super.onCreate();

-        final BugShaker bugShaker = new BugShaker(this, "someone@example.com");
-        bugShaker.start();
+        BugShaker.withApplication(this)
+                .configure("someone@example.com")
+                .start()
     }

 }
 ```

-The `BugShaker` class contains several alternate constructors to allow you to specify multiple recipient email addresses and/or a custom subject line for your bug report emails.
+The `BugShaker` class contains several alternate configuration methods to allow you to specify multiple recipient email addresses and/or a custom subject line for your bug report emails.

 # Contributing